polterguy/polterguy.github.io/documentation/magic.node/index.md

 as its `Node` equivalent.
 The `Parser` class also have an overloaded constructor for taking a `Stream` instead of a `string`.

+**Notice** - The `Node` returned above will be a root node, wrapping all nodes found in your Hyperlambda as children nodes.
+This is necessary in order to avoid having a single _"document node"_ the way XML does.

 Once you have a `Node` graph object, you can easily reverse the process by using the `Generator` class, and its `GetHyper` method.